zwaky/coen346_prog_asn_/Readme.md

-## Add Multithreading
+## Multithreading
-:white_check_mark: Basic implementation of multithreading
+:white_check_mark: Basic implementation of multithreading using Threads

-Need to remove the "synchronized" parts.
-The assignment says we cannot use them.
+:white_check_mark: Create a ClientServiceThread object to handle post and get requests

+:white_check_mark: Create a list of all the connected clients (ClientServiceThread objects)

 ## Fund Transfer Functionality
-Create an Account class
+:white_check_mark: Create an Account class

-Go through the account.txt file and create an account object for each entry
+:white_check_mark: Go through the account.txt file and create an account object for each entry

-Create a list of accounts
+:white_check_mark: Create a list of accounts

 Inside the ClientServiceThread class, create a transferFund() method that is called inside handlePostRequest()

-Transfer the funds in a synchronized manner
+## Protections against Race Conditions and Deadlocks

+:white_check_mark: Need to remove the "synchronized" parts.
+The assignment says we cannot use them.
+Implement using Reentrantlock

+:white_check_mark: Add a lock around editing the ClientServiceThread list (creation and removal)

+Add a lock around the transfering of funds